pirelaurent/p5_animationFramework/chapters/chap3-basicMovement.md

 This 'journey' can be used with any kind of objects, as long as they have the named parameters in their *config* structure.
 It will make a move, a rotation and a variation of color in 10 s.

-Below, we use a dragon model (of class *GraphicObjectModel*) with initial variants to set for this instance against the defaults:
+Below, we use a dragon model (of class *GraphicObjectModel*) with initial variants for this instance that overwrite the defaults:
 ```javascript
 dragon = new GraphicObjectModel({
     name: "dragon",